rclone/rclone/docs/content/docs.md

 ### --multi-thread-write-buffer-size=SIZE ###

-When downloading with multiple threads, rclone will buffer SIZE bytes in memory before writing to disk for each thread.
+When transferring with multiple threads, rclone will buffer SIZE bytes in memory before writing to disk for each thread.

-This can improve performance if the underlying filesystem does not deal well with a lot of small writes in different positions of the file, so if you see downloads being limited by disk write speed, you might want to experiment with different values.
+This can improve performance if the underlying filesystem does not deal well with a lot of small writes in different positions of the file, so if you see transfers being limited by disk write speed, you might want to experiment with different values.
 Specially for magnetic drives and remote file systems a higher value can be useful.